themaplelab/swan/README.md

 You can dump SIL for Xcode projects with `swan-xcodebuild`.
 Give it the same arguments you give `xcodebuild`, but put them after `--` (`swan-xcodebuild` specific arguments go before `--`).
 If you specify a single architecture with `-arch`, the build time will be faster and `swan-xcodebuild` will have less output to parse.

 It will build your project and then dump the SIL to the `swan-dir/` directory.
-You can optionally specify an alternative directory name with `--swan-dir`.
+You can optionally specify an alternative directory name with `--sil-dir`.

 ```
 swan-xcodebuild -- -project MyProject.xcodeproj -scheme MyScheme -arch arm64